tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step3_servers_object.md

     description: Some other server
 ```

-In Swagger UI, here's how the servers appear to users with multiple server URLs:
+In Swagger UI, the multiple servers appear as options users can select in a drop-down list:

 <a href="https://idratherbewriting.com/learnapidoc/assets/files/swagger/index.html" class="noExtIcon"><img src="images/openapi_serversurl.png" class="medium" /></a>